-Over Book Week, or a whole term, introduce this important project, then have the children write and illustrate their pieces, on paper.
+Over Book Week, during a topic, or throughout a whole term, introduce this important project, then have the children write and illustrate their pieces, on paper.
 Some books are whole school projects; others are by one class or year group.
 Here are some ideas.

 Proofreading your own work is a key Communication milestone, so print out the PDF of the book at school for children to proofread, then make their edits.
 The website automatically updates the typeset PDF, so you can change the words as much as you like without creating more work for yourself.

 Just like for a school trip, write to parents and carers, who tell you how many copies they want, and who send their payment to school.
 You control the price, so if you want to raise money, price accordingly.
 Most schools choose to charge parents and carers about £6 to £10 a copy.
 See how much you'll raise with the price calculator.

 Place the order with us, and we print and deliver the books to school, to be sent home in the proud authors' bags.